blairbilodeau/website-files/content/publication/priority-dist/index.md

 publication_types = ["3"]

 # Abstract.
-abstract = "We derived a closed-form for the Laplace-Stieltjes transform (LST) of the distribution of accumulated priority for high priority customers in the M/M/1 accumulating priority queue (APQ)."
+abstract = "We derived a closed-form for the Laplace-Stieltjes transform (LST) of the bivariate process in the M/M/1 accumulating priority queue (APQ)."

 # Project summary to display on homepage.
 summary = ""